 A little known fact about J.M.
 Torgo is that he is an ordained High Priest of Argoth’a, Dark Opponent of Creation.
 It’s a chill gig for the most part, but I like the chanting and the robes have pockets, so at least I have a place to put my phone during the Doomful Rituals of the Turgid One.
 I set it down on the altar once, and let me tell you, you may think you’ve gotten all the blood out of the charging port, but you haven’t.

-I bring this up because we like to watch a movie once the Chosen Soul is on its way to Argoth’a and the Fields of Eternal Stasis (and once we wipe things down).
-There’s a Doomful Ritual coming up soon, and I’m feeling a little Stephen King-y.
+I bring this up because we like to watch a movie once once we wipe things down and the Chosen Soul is on its way to the Fields of Eternal Stasis.
+There’s a Doomful Ritual coming up soon, and we need a good flick to wrap it up.
+Gotta say, I’m feeling a little Stephen King-y.

-We could do Pet Semetary (original or reboot), The Dead Zone (original or reboot), Salem’s Lot (original or reboot), The Shining (original or reboot or sequel), Carrie (original or reboot or reboot), Children of the Corn (original or reboot or forthcoming reboot), It (original or reboot or second part of reboot or Indian reboot), or Maximum Overdrive (original or reboot or…wait a second…there’s only one reboot of MaxOD?)
+There are a lotta choices, though.
+We could do Pet Semetary (original or reboot), The Dead Zone (original or reboot), Salem’s Lot (original or reboot), The Shining (original or reboot or sequel), Carrie (original or reboot or reboot), Children of the Corn (original or reboot or forthcoming reboot), It (original or reboot or second part of reboot or Indian reboot), or Maximum Overdrive (original or reboot or…)

 How is it that the definitive movie about self-aware, murderous vehicles (sorry, Pixar) does not have a second, etc. reboot?